My favourite student spots in Eastbourne – five top tips!

-This park is another place that is perfect for both socialising and having a bit of you time.
-If you are an animal lover then you will definitely enjoy visiting this park, as you will find lots of friendly dogs there as well as squirrels that you can feed all around.
+Roughly a 20-minute walk from the main campus and simple to get to once you are on Grove Rd, this park is another place that is perfect for both socialising and having a bit of you time.
+If you are an animal lover then you will definitely enjoy visiting this park, as you will find lots of friendly dogs there as well as squirrels that you can feed.
 It is a lovely environment for a picnic, to read or just to chill.
 If it’s activities that you want, then say no more as the park has a tennis court and skate park available for use.
-Could be the perfect opportunity to challenge yourself and develop a new skill!
+It could be the perfect opportunity to challenge yourself and develop a new skill!

 4. Indulge at Beanz Café

-The café is a great space for social or independent studying, they have both outdoor and indoor seating depending on your mood and the weather of course.
+The café is a great space for social or independent studying with both outdoor and indoor seating, depending on your mood and the weather of course.
 But most importantly the prices are affordable for the university student budget!

 5. Create at The Arthouse Café

-The best part about this café is the pottery painting, they have a range of pieces for you to choose from and paint till your heart’s content.
+The best part about this café is the pottery painting.
+They have a range of pieces for you to choose from and paint til your heart’s content.
 After you have finished painting, they will get it fired for you and call you to collect it once completed.
-The café is a bit pricey but it’s a fun activity to do with friends and would make for some great keepsakes.
+The café is a bit pricey but it’s a fun activity to do with friends and will make for some great keepsakes.